Qubes-Community/Contents/docs/privacy/anonymizing-your-mac-address.md

 Also make sure that you have `addr-gen-mode=stable-privacy` in the `[ipv6]` section of your `/rw/config/NM-system-connections/*.nmconnection` files as this setting can only be set per connection.

 To see all the available configuration options, refer to the man page: `man nm-settings`

-Next, create a new NetVM using the edited template and assign network devices to it.

-Finally, shutdown all VMs and change the settings of sys-firewall, etc. to use the new NetVM.

 You can check the MAC address currently in use by looking at the status pages of your router device(s), or inside the NetVM with the command `sudo ip link show`.